DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 - Using all successive dodges
 - Performing a perfect dodge

+- Started a combo
+- Finished all hits in a combo

+- Landing a critical hit

 # Types of Stat Boosts

 ## One-Shot, Duration-based Stat Boosts